fxm90/dev-notes/README.md

 let isServerErrorStatusCode = 500 ...
 599 ~= statusCode
 ```

-Another (a bit more readable way) for checking whether a value is part of a given range can be achieved using the `contains` method:
+Another (more readable way) for checking whether a value is part of a given range can be achieved using the `contains` method:

 ```swift
 let statusCode = 200